Async Hooks

 <button onClick={() => paginator.next()}>Next Page</button>

-When the button is pressed paginator.next()
+When the button is pressed paginator.next() will be called which will update

-the pagination state which will trigger a new call to useAsyncListing
+the pagination state which will trigger a new call to useAsyncListing.

-useAsyncListing also provides the accumulatePages
+useAsyncListing also provides the accumulatePages option

 to make it easy to implement a UI where each page of results is appended to the